-The Big Brothers Big Sisters of the Sun Coast, Extended Learning and After-School Project is an existing program that will contract with Lee County to build capacity and expand its services in Lee County through the Agency's One to One Mentoring
+2.25 Support Non-Profit, Extended Learning and After-School Programs that Address Educational Disparities program that will contract with Lee County to build capacity and expand its services in Lee County through the Agency's One to One Mentoring Program.

-Program.
 This One-to-One Mentoring Program project will serve local youth through afterschool and summer programming that addresses educational disparities by providing the informed advocacy, guidance, support, resources, referrals, and tools needed to overcome economic and racial barriers and achieve academic, career, and life success.
 The service results positive outcomes that help at-risk youth remain in school and make academic progress, avoid risky behaviors, overcome barriers to academic success, graduate high school, and achieve higher education.
 The major activities for this project include (a) mentors assisting students with their homework and studying, and they facilitate reading activities that support the emergence of a love of reading and an improvement in reading proficiency; and (b) developing a friendship based on trust and continuous support and guidance, mentors also address other key risk factors, such as poor academic performance and risky behaviors.